top of page

 Evolution of Cloud Computing

 Cloud computing has evolved significantly since the 1960s, when time-sharing enabled numerous people to access a central computer simultaneously.
-This era also witnessed the advent of virtualisation and grid computing, which paved the way for the cloud by allowing for more efficient use of computing resources.
+This era also witnessed the advent of virtualization and grid computing, which paved the way for the cloud by enabling more efficient use of computing resources.

-Cloud computing rapidly expanded in the 2010s, thanks to the advent of essential players such as Microsoft Azure, Google Cloud Platform (GCP), and IBM, each of which provided a range of services that altered sectors.
+Cloud computing experienced rapid expansion in the 2010s, thanks to key players such as Microsoft Azure, Google Cloud Platform (GCP), and IBM, each of which provided a range of services that transformed various sectors.
 The cloud's progress continued with the implementation of hybrid and multi-cloud techniques, which combined public and private clouds to improve performance and compliance.
 Cloud computing is now extensively integrated into technology, enabling advanced applications such as AI, machine learning, and edge computing.
-The cloud is positioned to revolutionise sectors further as it evolves, especially as it merges with emerging technologies like quantum computing and 5G networks, enabling new opportunities and changing the digital landscape.
+As the cloud evolves, it is poised to revolutionize sectors further, especially as it merges with emerging technologies like quantum computing and 5G networks, creating new opportunities and transforming the digital landscape.

 Understanding the Cloud Computing Environment

 Cloud computing delivers services over the internet ("the cloud"), including servers, storage, databases, networking, software, and analytics.
-This means businesses can rent access to apps and storage from a cloud service provider instead of owning data centres or servers.
+This means businesses can rent access to apps and storage from a cloud service provider instead of owning their own data centers or servers.

 cloud computing model